Mercalyn/equivalent-speed-test/README.md

 the test is very specific to my future needs:
-2d texture multiplications(2.88 billion in total) that can be done in parallel(if the structure supports it), done sequentially. it sort of emulates the mass multiplications I'll need for my neuro-evolution library
+2d texture multiplications(2.88 billion in total) that can be done in parallel(if the structure supports it), done sequentially. it sort of emulates the mass multiplications I'll need for my neuro-evolution library(without specifically needing to write matrix multiplication in every language)

 results:
 ![current results](https://github.com/Mercalyn/equivalent-speed-test/blob/main/results3.png?raw=true)